stevvvns/incomponent/README.md

 #### `builder.init(callback)`
  * This is called just after the template is first rendered into the DOM, so you can use it do things like DOM measurements, attaching observers, etc.
  * If you return a function from the callback, it will be registered as a cleanup function and called when the component is going to leave the DOM (e.g., to disconnect and dispose those observers)

+### Events
+It's worth taking a look at [the docs for writing lit-html templates](https://lit.dev/docs/v1/lit-html/writing-templates/) if you're not familiar with it.

+Subscribing to events is covered by `lit-html`'s `@` sigil: ``html`<a @click=${el.doSomething}>click me</a>``

+To emit your own events, call `.emit(eventName, detail)` on the component instance, where `detail` is an arbitrary structure.
+Recall that in addition to the builder callbacks being passed the component instance as an argument, `this` is the component instance in functions returned from your setup function.